heades/Agda-LLS/README.md

-# Agda-LLS
-An Implementation of Various Linear Logics in Agda
+# An Implementation of Various Linear Logics in Agda (ALL)

 Design
 ------

-The design of Agda-LLS is based the following:
+The design of ALL is based the following:

   - Haskell Frontend:
      - Repl: